 A proposal in the South Korean legislature is an early test of how forcefully the Biden administration will defend the companies abroad while trying to trim their power at home.

 Welcome back to This Week in Apps, the weekly TechCrunch series that recaps the latest in mobile OS news, mobile applications and the overall app economy.

+The app industry continues to grow, with a record 218 billion downloads and $143 billion in global consumer spend in 2020.
 Consumers last year also spent 3.5 trillion minutes using apps on Android devices alone.
 And in the U.S., app usage surged ahead of the time spent watching live TV.
 Currently, the average American watches 3.7 hours of live TV per day, but now spends four hours per day on their mobile devices.

 Apps aren’t just a way to pass idle hours — they’re also a big business.
 In 2019, mobile-first companies had a combined $544 billion valuation, 6.5x higher than those without a mobile focus.
 In 2020, investors poured $73 billion in capital into mobile companies — a figure that’s up 27% year-over-year.

 This Week in Apps offers a way to keep up with this fast-moving industry in one place with the latest from the world of apps, including news, updates, startup fundings, mergers and acquisitions, and suggestions about new apps and games to try, too.